VIPL-Audio-Visual-Speech-Understanding/learn-an-effective-lip-reading-model-without-pains/README.md

 The mouth videos, labels, and word boundary information will be saved in the `.pkl` format.
 We pack image sequence as `jpeg` format into our `.pkl` files and decoding via [PyTurboJPEG](https://github.com/lilohuang/PyTurboJPEG).
 If you want to use your own dataset, you may need to modify the `utils/dataset.py` file.

-## Pretrain weights
+## Pretrain Weights

 We provide pretrained weight on LRW/LRW-1000 dataset for evaluation.
-For smaller datasets, the pretrained weights can be used as a good start point for feature extraction, finetuning, and so on.
+For smaller datasets, the pretrained weights can be provide a good start point for feature extraction, finetuning, and so on.

 Link of pretrained weights: [Baidu Yun](https://pan.baidu.com/s/1-bLDBdlAkcpQP7-6942rag) (code: 26qn), [Google Drive](https://drive.google.com/drive/folders/13qSCBRvlsw7aof3EfQdRGuPbnV4ljrp4?usp=sharing)